EENI Global Business School

 Trading System WTO

-The objectives of the subject “World Trade Organization (WTO)” are the following:
+The educational aims of the Subject “World Trade Organization (WTO)” are:

 2. To learn about the importance of the General Agreement on Trade in Services